- B -

 Usually this term refers to heritage chicken breeds that may be pure or crossed bred among other heritage breeds.

-Heritage chickens – Heritage poultry, sometime referred to traditional breeds or old time established breeds and are most often recognized by the American Poultry Association.
+Heritage poultry, sometimes referred to as traditional breeds or old time established breeds and are most often recognized by the American Poultry Association.
 General poultry characteristics can include natural mating, good foragers, good broody hens and good mothers, disease resistance, good fertility, longevity, alert for good natural flight or fight responses, domesticated qualities for human care and usually a good sustainable dual meat and egg producer.

 A viral infection that primarily affects the nerves of growing chickens, causing leg paralysis and droopy wings, and sometimes death.